 As companies adopt the use of more technology into business operations they are rewarded with new and often more efficient ways of working while also burdened with considerations around security.

 In the technology world security is often unseen, which can make it seem different somehow.
 People are often quite comfortable locking their doors, closing windows and sticking an alarm on.
 These are things we can see, touch and feel.
 Their presence provides a physical point of reference in our daily lives so we have an awareness of them.
-We also appreciate what they are doing for us, like keeping our house and possessions safe.
+We also appreciate what they are doing for us, like keeping our house, family and possessions safe.
 It creates a level of comfort for the things that matter to us.

 When does the cost of protection outweigh the risk?